aidenjanzen/nginx-2420/README.md

 # Installing Nginx and running a webpage.
 On your new droplet, (ssh into it)
-1. Install Vim and Nginx
+1. Install Vim and Nginx.
     First update your system.\
         `sudo pacman -Syu`\
     Then install vim, vim is a text editor used to edit files in your terminal.\